 This style of guitar is a whole different animal, born from a need for speed and aggression, and it’s got a personality that’s instantly recognizable.
 If you’re looking for something that’s lighter than a Les Paul, has incredible upper-fret access, and still delivers a powerful humbucker punch, an SG style guitar might just be your soulmate.

-My experience: SGs offer much of what people love about Les Pauls but in a lighter, more accessible package.
+SGs offer much of what people love about Les Pauls but in a lighter, more accessible package.
 The trade-off is slightly less sustain, but many players (myself included) find the improved playability worth it.

 Famous Players Who Unleash the SG

-Angus Young (AC/DC): The undisputed king of the SG.
+- Angus Young (AC/DC): The undisputed king of the SG.
 His raw, ferocious tone and iconic stage presence are inseparable from his trusty SGs.

-Tony Iommi (Black Sabbath): The godfather of heavy metal.
+- Tony Iommi (Black Sabbath): The godfather of heavy metal.
 His massive, often detuned riffs that birthed a genre were almost exclusively played on various SGs.

-Frank Zappa: A master of eclectic music, Zappa used SGs for their unique tone, sustain, and playability, exploring everything from avant-garde to blues-rock.
+- Frank Zappa: A master of eclectic music, Zappa used SGs for their unique tone, sustain, and playability, exploring everything from avant-garde to blues-rock.

-Pete Townshend (The Who): Though known for smashing them, Townshend famously used SGs during The Who’s prime, especially for their powerful and articulate rhythm work.
+- Pete Townshend (The Who): Though known for smashing them, Townshend famously used SGs during The Who’s prime, especially for their powerful and articulate rhythm work.

-Derek Trucks: A modern slide guitar virtuoso.
+- Derek Trucks: A modern slide guitar virtuoso.
 While he often uses other Gibsons, he’s also known for his incredibly soulful slide playing on an SG, showcasing its sustain and clarity.

-Robbie Krieger (The Doors): His psychedelic, blues-infused playing defined much of The Doors’ sound, often through an SG.
+- Robbie Krieger (The Doors): His psychedelic, blues-infused playing defined much of The Doors’ sound, often through an SG.

-Modern and Alternative Body Shapes
+Modern and Alternative Body Shapes.

 Superstrat – The Performance Machine